AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ```
-// enable html for legend items
+// enable html for the legend
 chart.legend().useHtml(true);

 // configure the format of legend items